wesrupert/vim/README.md

 ## A set of customizations for speedy development
 This is the GVim setup I use on Windows Systems.
 Feel free to use it!

 __Note__: This bundle is from a Windows environment.
 Using it on a non-windows machine may provide less-than-complete functionality.
-Whenever I port this to Linux, I will eventually publish a branch that works on Linux as well.
-Until then, you should probably edit the vimrc before use, and possibly some of the plugins.

-I will never test this myself on a Mac, in all likelihood.
-If you want to send a pull request with a working version for Macs, feel free, and I may include it!

 ## Installation instructions
 It is really reccomended that you download this with git.
 It will automate dependency resolution for you, and be a lot less painful.